carlmontanari/scrapli/README.md

   - `username_prompt`
   - `password_prompt`

+If telnet for some reason becomes an important use case, the telnet Transport layer can be improved/augmented.

 # FAQ

 - Question: Why build this?
 Netmiko exists, Paramiko exists, Ansible exists, etc...?
   - Answer: I built ssh2net to learn -- to have a goal/target for writing some code. scrapli is an evolution of the lessons learned building ssh2net.
-About mid-way through building ssh2net I realized it may actually be kinda good at doing... stuff.
+About mid-way through building `ssh2net` I realized it may actually be kinda good at doing... stuff.
 So, sure there are other tools out there, but I think scrapli its pretty snazzy and fills in some of the gaps in other tools.
 For example scrapli is 100% compliant with strict mypy type checking, very uniformly documented/linted, contains a results object for every operation, is very very fast, is very flexible, and in